 ./mvnw spring-boot:run

 Once the application is started, open http://localhost:8080/ in a web browser to see the output.
-Here is how it looks like:
+Here is what it looks like:

 Changing Thymeleaf Default Properties

 Spring Boot provides a default configuration for the Thymeleaf template engine.
-To override the default properties values, you can define properties in application.properties
+To override the default property values, you can define properties in the application.properties

 or application.yml